Solar 101, Part 3 – Owning Solar

 A crappy solar install can have many ‘weak points’ – like conduit draped over a roof – that the elements can exploit.

-But, even the best installation is still exposed to the elements.
-This is why a CEC accredited professional should inspect your system every 5 years.
+However, even the best installation is still exposed to the elements.
+This is why a SAA-accredited professional should inspect your system every five years.

 It’s best if your original installer is the one who does this.
-If they’re no longer around, you can use this tool to find a CEC accredited installer in your area, or SolarQuotes can help put you in touch with a trusted, accredited professional.
+If they’re no longer around, find an SAA accredited installer in your area, or SolarQuotes can help put you in touch with a trusted, accredited professional.

 In some states (SA, VIC and the ACT), your network operator mandates that your system gets tested every 5 years.
 It’s a no-brainer to get your installer to inspect the system while they’re testing it.